 - Fresh dill works the best in this recipe.
 But if you cannot find dill, you can use fresh celery instead.

 - In addition, you can add other ingredients to it.
 Such as cucumber, tomatoes, broccoli, etc.

 Crab Salad Recipe

 - 1 pound imitation crab meat (cut into cubes or flaked)

 - 1/2 teaspoon Old Bay seasoning

 - 1 1/2 tablespoons fresh dill chopped (plus more for garnish)

 - Chopped green onions (for garnish)

-- Add all of the ingredients to a large bowl and stir gently to combine.
+- Then, add the rest of the ingredients to the same bowl, and stir gently to combine.

 - Serve immediately, or cover and chill for up to 2 days.